안녕하세요! 토미입니다.

 제가 돈을 많이 버는 것처럼 보이지만 운영 비용을 내고 나면 (회사원 월급만도 못해요).

-Please read this sentence to honestly share about your circumstances.
+Please read this sentence to share your circumstances honestly.

 Homework

-Now, I will share a wonderful saying.
+Now, I will share an excellent saying.
 Please look for today’s grammar in the quotes.

 어두운 밤이 지나면 밝은 아침이 오듯이, 힘든 일도 시간이 흐르면 해결된다.

-Just as a bright morning comes after a dark night, difficult problems are resolved over time.
+As a bright morning comes after a night, complex problems are resolved over time.

 Wow!!
 That’s so true!!